Neighborhood Literacy Fund

 If your proposal is not selected, please don’t be discouraged!
 This is a frustrating but not uncommon experience for grant writers.
 All applicants will be added to our newsletter so we can stay in touch about future resources and opportunities.
 Please contact us if you’d like to chat further.

-If you have any questions, please contact Abby Thaker at thakera@freelibrary.org to discuss your individual circumstances.
+Questions?
+Contact Abby Thaker at thakera@freelibrary.org to discuss your situation.

-Once we receive your paperwork, we will turn it around as quickly as possible to our finance department.
-At that point, per the department’s net-30 policy, your payment will be deposited via Zelle or sent in the mail within 30 days.
+Once we receive your paperwork, we'll process it as quickly as possible.
+Per our finance department's net-30 policy, payment will be issued within 30 days via direct deposit or check.

-• Awardees will be asked to share how their project turned out in one of three ways: short written summary brief, phone call of zoom meeting with staff, or brief self-recorded video reflection.
+Awardees will be asked to share how their project turned out and provide brief feedback via one of three formats: a short written summary, a phone or Zoom call with staff, or a self-recorded video reflection.

-We hope to celebrate your successes and learn from your feedback, but since we know you’re busy we plan to keep it short and sweet.
+We hope to celebrate your successes and learn from your experience.
+And we promise to keep it short and sweet.

 PARTNERS